-> Getting insights into labor-related costs and productivity can help warehouses run leaner, more efficient operations.
-A WMS can provide real-time visibility into warehouse workers, labor costs, response times, productivity gaps, trends to plan, and more – so companies can react accordingly.
+Getting insights into labour-related costs and productivity can help warehouses run leaner, more efficient operations.
+A WMS can provide real-time visibility into warehouse workers, labour costs, response times, productivity gaps, trends to plan, and more – so companies can react accordingly.

 Yard and dock management